 The overall goal of stroke care is to minimize brain injury and optimize the individual's recovery.
 Preferential transport to stroke-capable centers has been shown to improve outcomes.
 Stroke centers are equipped with resources often not available at smaller community hospitals.
-The presence of specialists, including neurologists and stroke care specialists, multidisciplinary teams

-The 8 D's of Stroke Care (Table 2) highlight the major steps of diagnosis and treatment of stroke and key points at which delays can occur. experienced in stroke care, advanced imaging modalities, and other therapeutic options make transport to stroke centers the most suitable option.
-The goal of the stroke team, emergency physician, or other experts should be to assess the individual with suspected stroke within ten minutes.
+The presence of specialists, including neurologists and stroke care specialists, multidisciplinary teams experienced in stroke care, advanced imaging modalities, and other therapeutic options make transport to stroke centers the most suitable option.
+The goal of the stroke team, the emergency physician, or other experts should be to assess the individual with suspected stroke and get to the CT scanner within ten minutes.